2009 Log Cabin Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 The mintage numbers for the 2009 Log Cabin Penny vary significantly depending on the type.
 The Denver Mint produced the most at 350,400,000, followed by Philadelphia at 284,400,000.
 Both are high-volume business strikes that entered general circulation.

 The 2009-S DCAM proof version is a different story altogether, with only 2,995,615 struck.
-These were made exclusively for collector sets, not for everyday use, which explains the much smaller number and the premium they tend to carry in the market.
+These were made exclusively for collector sets and were never released into circulation.

 Also Read: 100 Most Valuable Indian Head Penny Coins Worth Money (1859 – 1909)